 If you’re on Facebook, you might get friend requests from people you only vaguely know.

 Be wary, dear reader.
-For as soon as you accept, you'll be added to groups against your will.
-There, before you've had time to get your bearings, you'll be flooded with crappy memes and positive life affirmations about seizing the day and being a 'girl boss', whatever the hell that is, from the catalogues of shit memes which is regurgitated over and over again by every 'downline' (get me, knowing the lingo...).
+For as soon as you accept, you’ll be added to groups against your will.
+There, before you’ve had time to get your bearings, you’ll be flooded with crappy memes and positive life affirmations about seizing the day and being a ‘girl boss’, whatever the hell that is, from the catalogue of shit memes regurgitated over and over again by every ‘bossbabe’.

 It’s not all about the selling though.

-That's a very small part of the whole shebang.
-If you show even the slightest glimmer of interest, or even if you don't, you may start getting strange messages with excessive use of exclamation marks and the word 'hun'.
+Oh no… That’s in fact a very small part of the MLM whole shebang.
+If you show even the slightest glimmer of interest in a Forever Living or Juice Plus bot’s status, or even if you don’t, you may start getting strange messages with excessive use of exclamation marks and the word ‘hun’.
 Probably a bit like this, but maybe with more grammatical errors;

 ‘Hi hun!
 Hope you’re ok and the kiddies are well!!
 I know a lot of us mummies are due back to work from maternity leave soon!
 I wondered whether you would be interested in a brilliant opportunity working from home which can be flexible around the kids!
 Let me know if you’re interested hun and I can send you some information!’